cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-05-erlang-gproc-failure-semantics.markdown

 (riak_pg1@127.0.0.1)11>
 {% endhighlight %}

 Nope.

+{% highlight erlang %}
+(riak_pg1@127.0.0.1)12> gproc:lookup_pids({n, g, riak_pg1}).
+[<0.513.0>]
+{% endhighlight %}

+But, it eventually returns.
+This is the behaviour when the leader becomes unavailable and there is a period of time where there is no leader elected.

-But, data loss is also considered a possibility with [some of the data structures][loss], which is also mentioned in the [paper][epr].
+Permanent data loss is also considered a possibility with [some of the data structures][loss], which is also mentioned in the [paper][epr].
 It's important to note that I couldn't trigger this type of behaviour with the non-unique property types.